FBI Offers 10K Reward For Info On Armed Fugitive

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – The FBI is offering a reward of up to $10 thousand for information leading to the arrest of a North Miami Beach man who shot two people outside a Doral club.
+MIAMI (CBSMiami) – The FBI is offering a reward of up to $10,000 for information leading to the arrest of a North Miami Beach man who shot two people outside a Doral nightclub.

 On April 5th, 2015, Jonathan Cifuentes was observed carrying a bat in the parking lot of the club at NW 79th Avenue and 51st Street.